 Renewal of financial aid is not automatic.
 Forms must be filed by the stated deadlines each year of attendance.
 Recipients must continue to demonstrate financial need and maintain satisfactory academic progress to remain eligible for financial aid.

-Sarah Lawrence Graduate Gift Aid is a need-based grant awarded from the College and from contributions made by alumnae/i and friends of the College.
-The amount of Gift Aid awarded is determined by the amount of your need after applying all other sources of aid for which you are eligible.
-You must maintain satisfactory academic progress to retain the gift aid.
+This grant is a need-based award from the College.
+The funds come from contributions made by alumnae/i and friends of the College.
+The amount of scholarship awarded is determined by the amount of your need after applying all other sources of aid for which you are eligible.
+You must maintain satisfactory academic progress to retain the scholarship.

 Yes.
 If you are interested in applying for a non-teaching assistantship, please contact Alba Coronel in the Graduate Studies Office at the beginning of the Fall semester.
-Call (914)395-2371.
+Call (914) 395-2371.
 General student employment positions are also offered through the Office of Student Employment.
 The beginning of Fall semester is the best time to secure employment on campus.
-In addition to on-campus jobs, employment opportunities in the vicinity of the College are posted on a bulletin board in Bates Hall.
+In addition to on-campus jobs, employment opportunities in the vicinity of the College are posted on MySLC.
 These jobs are part time.

 There are two general types of student loans: need-based loans and non-need-based loans.
-Eligibility for need-based loans is based on financial need and determined by the Federal Department of Education from the information provided on the Free Application for Federal Student Aid (FAFSA).
+Eligibility for need-based loans is determined by the Federal Department of Education from the information provided on the (FAFSA).
 A variety of non-need-based loans are available to any student who is enrolled at least half-time.
 A valid FAFSA is the prerequisite for any federal loan.

 Federal Perkins Loan: This federal loan is awarded to students who demonstrate the greatest need.
 The amount of the loan is credited to your account, half each semester, after you sign a promissory note in the Bursar’s office.
-This loan has a 5% interest rate, which accrues nine months after you graduate or when you drop below half-time status.
-Repayment begins at that time and usually is extended over a 10 year repayment period.
+This loan has a 5% interest rate, which begins to accrue nine months after you graduate or when you drop below half-time status.
+Repayment begins at that time and usually is extended over a 10-year repayment period.
 There are deferments and forbearances available should you experience difficulty in repaying your debt.

 Federal Direct Unsubsidized Loan: Eligible students may receive up to $20,500.
 The interest on an unsubsidized loan begins to accrue the moment you take the loan.